ZahraTee/personal-website/src/content/blog/shipping-incrementally.md

 - More manageable review, ship and debug cycles, producing a flywheel effect on productivity.
 - A shortened and externalised long tail of bugs and feedback to address at the "end" of the project.

+So, if by now if I haven't managed to convince you, maybe Lisa Karlin Curtis can.
+While writing this post, I discovered <a href="https://incident.io/blog/breaking-down-complex-projects">a similar treatise she penned on the incident.io engineering blog</a> with a more user-focussed lens.
+If it can work for early-stage teams and public companies, it can probably work for you too.